What is Amazon Prime Day?

 Info to Know If You Go

 You must be an Amazon Prime member to participate.
-A prime membership is $99 per year ($79 for Alexa users), which includes free two-day shipping on prime items (most items are included).
+A prime membership is $119 per year, which includes free two-day shipping on prime items (most items are included).

 Prime shipping has made the membership worth it for our family since we did all our Christmas shopping on Amazon this year and avoided stores all together.